Quest for Glory: So You Want to Be a Hero: Reception

 The editors of Macworld gave Quest for Glory their 1994 "Best Role-Playing Game" award.
 Writing about their decision, the magazine's Steven Levy remarked that the game "merges classic role-playing aspects—building up a character's attributes by vanquishing enemies, all in service of a larger goal—with the more playful mood and interactivity of Sierra On-Line's King's Quest adventure-game series."
 He called it "a kinder, gentler form of role-playing game, and one particularly well suited to newcomers to the genre, especially those familiar with adventure gaming."

 Michael Baker of RPGamer scored the game 3.5 out of 5, writing that it is "a piece of RPGaming history that stands the test of time" that balances puzzles, gameplay, and writing to entertaining effect, while finding the game's pacing to be sometimes too slow.
 Tyler Willis of RPGamer gave the game 4 out of 5 stars, praising especially the personality and presentation of its in-game locations and characters.
 Richard Cobbett for PC Gamer stated that his impressions of the game are "almost all" positive, especially for the VGA remake, due to the great adventure offered and the spectacular game world.

-According to Corey Cole, the game became one of Sierra's fastest-selling products, selling over 250,000 copies in its initial years.
+The game sold 130,000 copies in its first year of release.
+According to Corey Cole, the game became one of Sierra's fastest-selling products, selling over 250,000 copies in its first few years.